mikepqr/twitterjam/README.md

 # twitterjam

-Block your twitter advertiser list
+A futile act of civil disobedience: block all Twitter advertisers that have expressed an interest in you.

 ## Usage

  1. Clone this repo
  2. Install the dependencies
-    - The command line utility `ps2ascii` (found in the `ghostscript` package on Linux/macOS)
+    - The command line utility `ps2ascii` (found in the `ghostscript` package on Linux/macOS, e.g. `brew install ghostscript`)
-    - The python package `tweepy`
+    - The python package `tweepy` (e.g. `pip install --user tweepy`)
  3. Create a Twitter application and add your keys to `twitterjam.py`
     - Go to [Twitter apps](https://apps.twitter.com/)
     - Click [create new app](https://apps.twitter.com/app/new) and fill in the